lintangsutawika/sp3f/README.md

 ## Setup

-We recommend using GPUs with atealst 48GB of memory.
+We recommend using GPUs with at least 48GB of memory.
 Our experiments were run on 8xL40s for a single training experiment.

 ## Training SP3F